History of the Philippines: Spanish rule during the 18th century

 Colonial income derived mainly from entrepôt trade: The Manila Galleons sailing from the port of Manila to the port of Acapulco on the west coast of Mexico brought shipments of silver bullion, and minted coin that were exchanged for return cargoes of Asian, and Pacific products.
 A total of 110 Manila galleons set sail in the 250 years of the Manila-Acapulco galleon trade (1565 to 1815).
 There was no direct trade with Spain until 1766.

 The Philippines was never profitable as a colony during Spanish rule, and the long war against the Dutch from the West, in the 17th century together with the intermittent conflict with the Muslims in the South and combating Japanese Wokou piracy from the North nearly bankrupted the colonial treasury.
-Furthermore, the state of near constant war caused a high death and desertion rate among the Mestizo, and Indio (Native American) soldiers sent from Mexico and Peru that were stationed in the Philippines.
+Furthermore, the state of near constant war caused a high death and desertion rate among the Mestizo and Indio (Native American) soldiers sent from Mexico and Peru that were stationed in the Philippines.
 The high death and desertion rate also applied to the native Filipino warriors conscripted by Spain, to fight in battles all across the archipelago.
-The repeated wars, lack of wages and near starvation were so intense, almost half of the soldiers sent from Latin America either died or fled to the countryside to live as vagabonds among the rebellious natives or escaped enslaved Indians (From India) where they race-mixed through rape or prostitution, further blurring the racial caste system Spain tried hard to maintain.
-Mixed Spanish-Filipino descent may be more common than expected as many Spaniards often have Filipino concubines and mistresses and they frequently produce children out of wedlock.
+The repeated wars, lack of wages and near starvation were so intense, almost half of the soldiers sent from Latin America either died or fled to the countryside to live as vagabonds among the rebellious natives or escaped enslaved Indians (from India) where they race-mixed through rape or prostitution, further blurring the racial caste system Spain tried hard to maintain.
+Mixed Spanish-Filipino descent may be more common than expected as many Spaniards often had Filipino concubines and mistresses and they frequently produced children out of wedlock.
 These circumstances contributed to the increasing difficulty of governing the Philippines.
 The Royal Fiscal of Manila wrote a letter to King Charles III of Spain in which he advises to abandon the colony, but the religious orders opposed this since they considered the Philippines a launching pad for the conversion of the Far East.

 The Philippines survived on an annual subsidy paid by the Spanish Crown and often procured from taxes and profits accrued by the Viceroyalty of New Spain (Mexico), and the 200-year-old fortifications at Manila had not been improved much since first built by the Spanish.
 This was one of the circumstances that made possible the brief British occupation of Manila between 1762 and 1764.